jha-ayush/ucb_fintech/Module_20_Smart_Contracts/README.md

-# Joint savings account
+# Joint Savings Account Solidity Smart Contract

-Build smart contracts to automate many of the institutions’ financial processes and features, such as hosting joint savings accounts.

-Create a Solidity smart contract that accepts two user addresses to automate the creation of joint savings accounts.
+This project contains a Solidity smart contract that creates a joint savings account, which can be controlled by two user addresses.

-These addresses will be able to control a joint savings account.
-The smart contract will use ether management functions to implement a financial institution’s requirements for providing the features of the joint savings account.

-The features consist the ability to deposit and withdraw funds from the account.
+The smart contract uses ether management functions to implement financial institution requirements for the features of the joint savings account.
+These features include depositing and withdrawing funds from the account.

-Step 1: Create a Joint Savings Account Contract in Solidity

-Step 2: Compile and Deploy Your Contract in the JavaScript VM

-Step 3: Interact with Your Deployed Smart Contract
+## Technologies

+This project leverages the following technologies:

+**Solidity**: for creating the Ethereum smart contract

+**Remix**: Ethereum IDE, for compiling and deploying the Ethereum smart contract

+## Installation

+To use this project, simply clone the repository and run the `joint_savings.sol` file with Remix IDE.

+## Usage

+To use the Joint Account app, clone the repo and run the `joint_savings.sol` with Remix IDE

 <sub>This project is intended for educational purposes only and should not be used in a production environment without further review and testing.</sub>